 Florida State University requires freshmen applicants to submit at least one set of SAT and/or ACT exam scores in order to be considered for admission.
 Beginning with applications for 2017 admission, writing section scores are no longer required by Florida State.

 The January SAT and February ACT are the latest tests that we will use in the admission process for applicants applying for the summer or fall term.

-In March of 2016, the College Board will launch the redesigned SAT exam, at which point the Writing section will become optional.
+In March of 2016, the College Board launched the redesigned SAT exam.
 Information about this and other changes to the exam can be found on the College Board website.
-These changes will not affect students applying for 2016 admission, as they will occur after our application deadline.

-Students applying for 2017 admission will be able to submit both the current and redesigned SAT, as the College Board will provide guidance on how the scores compare.
+Students applying for 2017 admission will be able to submit results from the previous and/or redesigned SAT, as the College Board will provide guidance on how the scores compare.

 Another very exciting change to the SAT is the College Board's partnership with Khan Academy, which will offer free, personalized SAT practice based on the student's PSAT/SAT exam results.
 We encourage all students to explore this incredible opportunity.